 The father usually passes the bride off to the groom and both join together at the altar.

 Does he have to "give me away"?

 Of course not.
 If the history behind the tradition turns you off, you can have the officiant skip the part when he asks the question "who gives this woman to be married to this man" and, instead, have the groom simply thank your father when he reaches the altar.

 Can I choose an untraditional song to walk down the aisle to?

 Absolutely.
-The go-to song is typically the "here comes the bride" one (or more formally known as "Canon D" by Johann Pachelbel), but there are plenty of modern tracks to choose from.
+The go-to song is typically the "here comes the bride" one, or "Canon D" by Johann Pachelbel, but there are plenty of modern tracks to choose from.